Deafblind & Intervenor Studies Program (C158)

 Leadership Claims

-The first Canadian college to offer a Deafblind Intervenor certificate training program.
+George Brown College is the first Canadian college to offer a Deafblind Intervenor certificate program.

 Program Overview